-- (i) any matter exclusively reserved to Council, Cabinet or a committee; - (ii) any matter which by law may not be delegated to an officer. - (b) All decisions made under delegated powers must have regard to the legal, financial, risk, equalities, social value and human resource implications of the decision. - (c) Officers shall exercise delegated powers in accordance with the policies of the Council and the requirements of this Constitution. - 14.6.4 General Authorisations - (a) Managing Director, and the Service Directors
+- (b) All decisions made under delegated powers must have regard to the legal, financial, risk, equalities, social value and human resource implications of the decision. - (c) Officers shall exercise delegated powers in accordance with the policies of the Council and the requirements of this Constitution.

+14.6.4 General Authorisations

+(a) Managing Director, and the Service Directors